mueller-marcel/LatexTemplate/README.md

 # Annotations
 * Please be aware that the template is configured with the german standard.
 You must adjust this to your language if necessary
-* You can choose between a title page only for universities or a title page configured for a papers in cooperation with companies
+* You can choose between a title page only for universities or a title page configured for papers in cooperation with companies